-5. Consideration
+5.2 Consideration

-Although the consideration for an acquisition normally consists of, or largely includes, cash, it is not uncommon for the consideration to be, or to include as an alternative, shares of the purchaser or, indeed, other forms of property.
-The new merger provisions contemplate a consideration where shares in the merging companies are converted into shares in the merged entity, but also potentially allows for the shareholders of one or more of the merging entities being paid in cash (which creates the possibility of a merger being used as a Squeeze-Out mechanism) or receiving shares in an entity other than the merged entity (such as, for example, the holding company of the merged entity) as consideration.
+Although the consideration for an acquisition normally consists of, or largely includes, cash, it is not uncommon for the consideration to be, or to include as an alternative, shares of the purchaser - or indeed other forms of property.
+The merger provisions in the Companies Act provide for a consideration where shares in the merging companies are converted into shares in the merged entity, but also potentially allows for the shareholders of one or more of the merging entities being paid in cash or receiving shares in an entity other than the merged entity (such as, for example, the holding company of the merged entity) as consideration.

-The price will normally either be a fixed price, an amount determined with reference to the net asset value of the target (as shown by accounts prepared as at the completion of the transaction) or a figure calculated with reference to the profits of the company, either historical or future.
+The price will normally either be a fixed price, an amount determined with reference to the net asset value of the target (as shown by accounts prepared as at the closing of the transaction), or a figure calculated with reference to the profits of the company, either historical or future.

-If a fixed price is agreed with no provision for adjustment by reference to completion date or other accounts, the consideration can be simply stated.
-It is, however, becoming increasingly common for purchases to be made by reference to the net assets or profits shown by completion date accounts or, at least, for any fixed consideration to be subject to adjustment by reference to them.
+If a fixed price is agreed with no provision for adjustment by reference to closing date or other accounts, the consideration can be simply stated.
+It is increasingly common for purchases to be made by reference to the net assets or profits shown by closing date accounts or, at least, for any fixed consideration to be subject to adjustment by reference to them.
 This provides a purchaser with far greater protection in knowing exactly what it is paying for.
 Provision is often made for an inventory-taking clause, which regulates how inventory of the business will be accounted for, and how things such as obsolete and damaged inventory will be treated.
 A price adjustment mechanism is particularly useful in a sale of business where variable assets such as inventory or book debts are being acquired.
-Amongst other things, it protects the purchaser against the seller managing the assets to be handed over at completion to his advantage.
-An example would be a scenario where the purchaser is taking over the book debts of the company, but is not acquiring the cash and cash equivalents (given that it makes little sense to pay cash in return for cash).
-This creates an obvious incentive for the seller to accelerate his debtors' book to increase the cash balance upon completion, to the prejudice of the purchaser and the value of the assets which he pays for.
-A price adjustment mechanism will help protect the purchaser in this regard, by ensuring that he only pays for what he receives.
+Amongst other things, it protects the purchaser against the seller managing the assets to be handed over at closing to its advantage.
+An example would be a scenario where the purchaser is taking over the book debts of the company but is not acquiring the cash and cash equivalents (given that it makes little sense to pay cash in return for cash).
+This creates an obvious incentive for the seller to accelerate its debtors' book to increase the cash balance upon closing, to the prejudice of the purchaser and the value of the assets which it pays for.
+A price adjustment mechanism will help protect the purchaser in this regard, by ensuring that it only pays for what it receives.